sergehas/angular-16-material-demos/README.md

 ### add new shared module (if not exist)

-If you don't plan to use recommened standalone component, add a `shared` module : `ng generate module shared`
+If you don't plan to use recommended standalone component, add a `shared` module : `ng generate module shared`

 ### add new shared component